BrokenHead/Ques_from_Ms._Prissana/README.md

 # Ques_from_Ms._Prissana
-Question for interview from Ms. Prissana
+Question for interview from Ms. Prissana,
 I apologize if It have mistake since It my first time to writing typeScript

 ## Why / how's it working